ernsheong/jonlinblog.com/source/about.html.markdown

 Welcome!
 My name is Jonathan Ern Sheong Lin, and this is my personal site where I blog about life, technology, and maybe Christianity.
 I live in Petaling Jaya, Malaysia.

-I am a Solutions Architect.
+I am a Cloud Solutions Architect.
 My technical blog can be found at [JonCloudGeek](https://joncloudgeek.com).

 Previous working experiences: